8 Things To Do In Brunei To Make It More Than A Stopover.

 I don’t think I have ever been so grateful to see KFC in my life.

-We spend our travels refusing plastic straws and bottled water, but in the hour following that dramatic learning curve, drinking cold water and KFC orange juice on the steps outside tasted like the best thing out.
+We spend our travels refusing plastic straws and trying not to buy unnecessary bottled water.
+But in the hour following that dramatic learning curve, drinking cold water and KFC orange juice on the steps outside tasted like the best thing out.

 Brunei is small nation and we often don’t hear a lot about it as a country; good or bad.